Hyle-org/examples/simple-token/README.md

-# Simple ERC20 risc0 example
+# Simple Token transfer risc0 example

-Welcome to the simple ERC20 risc0 example, this is a simple contract to get started with.
+Welcome to the simple_token risc0 example, this is a simple contract to get started with.

 ## Quick Start